 This course will provide an in-depth of the tools and systems used for mining massive dataset and, more in general, an introduction to the fascinating emerging field of Data Science.
-The module is divided in two parts: The first part focuses on the language R, a statistical learning language used to learn from data.
-This part provides an overview of the most common data mining and machine learning algorithms and every discussed concept is accompanied by illustrative examples written in R language.
+The module is divided in two parts: The first part focuses on the languages Python and R, a statistical learning language used to learn from data.
+This part provides an overview of the most common data mining and machine learning algorithms and every discussed concept is accompanied by illustrative examples written in Python and R languages.
 The second part of the module takes a tour through cloud computing and big data systems and teaches the participant how to effectively use them.
 Specifically, platforms and systems like OpenStack, Hadoop, MapReduce, MongoDB, Spark and NoSQL databases are introduced and every concept is accompanied by a number of illustrative examples.

 This module focuses on legal, ethical and security requirements that underpin the technical processes and practice of data science (the collection, preparation, management, analysis and interpreting of large amounts of data called big data).
 Data science leads to predictive analyses and insights into big data for businesses, healthcare organisations, governments and security services among others.
 The volume of data collected, stored and processed brings many concerns especially related to privacy, data protection, liability, ownership and licensing of intellectual property rights and information security.
 This module will explore how data can be fairly and lawfully processed and protected by legal and technical means.
 It will give students a comprehensive understanding of important legal domains/regulatory issues, relevant ethical theories/guidance and important information security management policies that impact on the practice of data science.
 Further it will equip student with the necessary foundations to develop high professional standards when working as data scientists.